Newbury Building Society

 1. You may make additional deposits into your account up to the maximum permitted under the account type specific conditions and assuming the account type specific conditions continue to allow deposits to be made.
 This can be done at any of our branches regardless of where your account was opened (including if it was online), by post or by faster payment, CHAPS, BACS transfer or standing order payments (see condition 7.7).

-2. For security reasons we recommend that cash is not sent to us by post.
-The maximum cash deposit we will accept is £10,000.
-We will ask for additional information about the source of large cash deposits and have the right to refuse them.
+of large cash deposits and have the right to refuse them.
 If bank notes are suspected as counterfeit, they will be retained and passed on to the police.
-We will be unable to reimburse you for these, you will need to liaise with the police.
-Coins must be bagged up according to the denomination stated on the bags.
-As coin transactions take longer to process, a maximum of three bags of coins will be accepted in any one transaction.
+We will be unable to reimburse you for these, you will need to consult with the police.
+Coins must be bagged

 3. Cheque deposits must be in £ Sterling, drawn on a UK bank and no more than 6 months old, or the number of months stated on the cheque (if applicable).
-Cheques need to be payable to the account holder(s) or ‘Newbury Building Society’ followed by the account number or the account holder(s) name(s).
-We will refuse to accept a cheque deposit if the payee details do not match those of the account holder(s).
+Cheques need to be payable to the account holder(s) or ‘Newbury Building Society’ followed by the account number

 4. As we collect your cheque and then clear it through our bank, our cheque clearing process takes four business days, excluding the day of deposit.
 The only exception to this is for Newbury Building Society cheques, which are treated as immediately cleared funds.
 Withdrawals are permitted on the fourth business day.
 It is only after four business days that you are protected from loss if the cheque is returned unpaid unless you are a party to fraud.
 For this purpose, the day of deposit is the day that it is paid in at a branch counter or we receive it by post, except that if this is not on a business day, then the day of deposit is the next following business day.